GyuyeongKim/NetClone-public/README.md

    - Line 35 NUM_CLI // the number of clients
    - Line 36 NUM_SRV // the number of servers.
 This is only for LAEDGE coordinator.
    - Lines 280~289 // src_ip and dst_ip arrays for LAEDGE coordinator.
 The reason why `10.0.1.103` (node3) is absent is, because node3 is the coordinator.
-   - Lines 707~711 //Please set the interface name correctly.
+   - Lines 707~711 // Please set the interface name correctly.
 By default, it is set to `enp1s0np0` or `enp1s0np0`.
 4. Compile `client.c` and `server.c` using `make`.

 ## Switch-side
 1. Place `controller.py` and `netclone.p4` in the SDE directory.
 2. Configure cluster-related information in the `netclone.p4`.
-   - Line 10 MAX_SRV // the maximum number of servers in the testbed
    - Line 552 ig_initr_md.ingress_port // we currently use 452 for recirculation.
 452 is the recirculation port for pipeline 3 in our APS BF6064XT.
 Check your switch spec and set it correctly.
 3. Configure cluster-related information in the `controller.py`.
 This includes IP and MAC addresses, and port-related information.
-   - Lines 21~25 // Several cluster-related values
+   - Lines 21~25 // Several cluster-related information
-   - Lines 104~137 // IP, Port, MAC information.
-The last address is the port of the switch control plane (but NetClone does not use it. so you can remove it).
+   - Lines 104~137 // IP, Port, and MAC information.
    - Lines 162~484// Cloning-related configuration.
 The number of entries in the tables depends on the number of servers.
 4. Compile `netclone.p4` using the P4 compiler (we used `p4build.sh` provided by Intel).
 You can compile it manually with the following commands.
    - `cmake ${SDE}/p4studio -DCMAKE_INSTALL_PREFIX=${SDE_INSTALL} -DCMAKE_MODULE_PATH=${SDE}/cmake -DP4_NAME=netclone -DP4_PATH=${SDE}/netclone.p4`